hppr-dev/vuex-bind-plugin/README.md

 The naming scheme only affects the generated portions of the vuex config and not configuration values associated with the plugin.

 Access to the current naming scheme is available by using `naming`.
-See [Overwriting Generated Configuration](#overwriting-generated-configuration).

 #### Why snake_case as default?